CodeFreezr/100-days-of-code/r1-log.md

 A first PoC of our #gobye reading environment is ready see: link.
 Now we have link to automate the rest of the corpus

+### R1D18:
+Today I start to activate RosettaCode as a another gobye repository.
+This is a bit tricky because the export is an odd mix of xml and wiki markup.
+Another challenge are the wide spreaded, different using of the capitilisation rules and the use of special signs in the url.